Skip to content

 We have been considering all possible options that fall within our remit to preserve the future of the road.
 Due to previous legal cases, national designations, the topography and geology of the area, the impact of severe weather events and climate change, these options are limited.
 Any rerouting of the road will be expensive and the road is threatened at multiple locations along its route.

 This stretch of coastline falls under several nationally and internationally recognised designations, including Heritage Coast and Sites of Special Scientific Interest, amongst others, which also bring their own constraints.
 The government’s own Shoreline Management Plan designates this stretch of the coastline as an area for non-intervention.
-We have recently received planning permission to improve the car park at Compton Bay.
-This will see huge improvements to the toilet facilities, which will be relocatable, and a redesign of the car park to improve access and cater for the rapidly forming chine.
+We have recently completed improvements to the car park at Compton Bay.
+This included huge improvements to the toilet facilities, which are accesible, environmentally friendly and relocatable, and a redesign of the car park to improve access and cater for the rapidly forming chine.

 Looking to the future